renaissance-publishing/renaissance/content/chapters/11-combat.md

 If a creature has "Resistance: Fire (Immune)", a GM might declare that a power that uses fire to *frighten* its target would not affect that creature.

 [[designnote]]
-|We need a Resistance and Vulnerability system that's light-weight and unobtrusive when it isn't needed, but (ideally) that's flexible enough to represent a lot of different effects and results—not just changing damage.
+|We need a Resistance and Vulnerability system that's light-weight and unobtrusive when it isn't needed, but (ideally) that's flexible enough to represent a lot of different effects and results — not just changing damage.
 |
 |We're not there yet, but we're getting closer.